gilesjb/jam/README.md

     }
 }
 ```
+Boilerplate for this script consists of:

+1. The [shebang](https://en.wikipedia.org/wiki/Shebang_(Unix)) first line which invokes the Java runtime to execute this script and specifies the location of `jam.jar`.
+2. A *project interface*.
+This defines the build targets and build logic.
+3. A `main()` method which invokes the build controller by calling `Project.run(ExampleProject.class, ExampleProject::all, args)` with the project interface, default build target and command-line arguments.

 </details>

-> Note: A Jam build script must begin with a `#!` "shebang" line that invokes the Java or Kotlin runtime, and specifies a classpath that includes the Jam jarfile or classes

-To confirm which targets are defined by a build script, run it from the command line with the `--targets` option.
+Kotlin and Java versions of the script define the same build targets, which can by viewed by running the script with the `--targets` option.

 ![Title](examples/media/basic01.png)

-Here we can see that the script defines `ExampleProject`, which contains 4 target functions.
-The name and return type of each is shown.
+The `all`, `mainSources`, `mainClasses` and `docs` targets correspond to the 0-argument methods defined in the `ExampleProject` interface.

 Additional build targets are inherited from parent interface `JavaProject` and its parent interface `BuilderProject`, including the `clean` target which deletes all build artifacts.

-> Jam introspects the project interface to find build targets.
-Each 0-argument function is treated as a build target.

 Ok, let's run this build: